carnifex17/Cybersecurity-Notes/Linux Basics.md

 **In Linux, there is such a thing as *data streams*, which are used to transmit input/output data in programs.
 Each of them has its own *descriptor*, a numeric identifier that helps to interact with them more easily**
 - `STDIN` - Descriptor 0.
 Input stream
 - `STDOUT` - Descriptor 1.
-The output stream
+Output stream
 - `STDERR` - Descriptor 2.
 Error stream
 - The output in the output streams is separate and in parallel.